jenkinsHEP/iterateKT/README.md

 ```
 or add the bin directory to $PATH to call `iterateKT` from any directory.

-The main classes of interest are:
+The classes of interest are:
-- [`kinematics`](./src/kinematics.hpp) This contains all relevant information regarding the masses of particles involved.
+- [`kinematics`](./src/kinematics.hpp) contains all relevant information regarding the masses of particles involved and kinematic quantities.
 So far, the three final state particles must have the same mass.
-- [`amplitude`](./src/amplitude.hpp) Acts as a container class which specifies how different isobars contribute to a specific process.
-This allows a user to implement different isospin/helicity amplitudes and calculate decay widths.
+- [`amplitude`](./src/amplitude.hpp) acts as a container class which specifies how different isobars contribute to a specific process and how to combine them to a full amplitude in terms of all Mandelstam variables.
-- [`isobar`](./src/isobar.hpp) This is the main physics object as it reconstructs two-particle subsystems in terms of basis functions after arbitrary iterations of the KT equations.
+- [`isobar`](./src/isobar.hpp) is the main physics object as it reconstructs two-particle subsystems in terms of basis functions after arbitrary iterations of the KT equations.

 A typical script may look like this
 ```c++